 Some Background on Hebron: Known locally as “Al Khalil,” Hebron is the largest city in the West Bank, with a population of over 215,000 Palestinians.
-Situated 30 kilometers (19 miles) south of Jerusalem and 22 kilometers south of Bethlehem, Hebron is a city brimming with a rich history and a diverse cultural tapestry.
+Situated 30 kilometers (19 miles) south of Jerusalem and 22 kilometers south of Bethlehem, Hebron has a rich history and a diverse cultural tapestry.
 Notably, it is home to the Cave of the Patriarchs, a site revered by Jews, Christians, and Muslims as the burial place of Abraham, Isaac, Jacob, Sarah, Rebecca, and Leah.

 Location and Demographics